 Because of course I’ve been brooding about all this for decades, now.
 I’ve always thought that as writers we’re only working with a handful of themes, which we explore over and over, in different variations.
 And I think it’s really useful to be very conscious of those themes.
 Not only do they fuel our writing, they also brand us as writers.

-With the Huntress series I finally have an umbrella to explore, dramatically, over multiple books, the roots and context of the worst crimes I know.
+With the Huntress series I finally have an umbrella to explore, dramatically, over multiple books, the roots and context of the worst crimes I know, particularly violence against women and children.
 And at least on paper, do something about it.

 What advice would you give aspiring writers?